 NASH is a severe form of non-alcoholic fatty liver disease (NAFLD) with a poor prognosis and extremely limited treatment options.
-NAFLD is characterised by an accumulation of fat in the liver and associated with obesity, high fat, fructose-rich diets and a sedentary lifestyle.
+NAFLD is characterised by an accumulation of fat in the liver and associated with

 Approximately one-third of the US population is affected by NAFLD and approximately a quarter to one-third of NAFLD cases are classified as NASH6.
 NASH is a silent disease due to the difficulty in diagnosing it, making early-stage intervention challenging.
 Currently, there are no drugs approved for treatment of NASH and data from recently developed drugs have failed to demonstrate sufficient efficacy.
 It is estimated that about 10% of the NASH population will progress to liver cirrhosis in the near-to medium-term7, making the US NASH-related cirrhosis market an attractive market for the alfapump.